Bee-ware AND Bee-aware

 Dealing with honey bee “pests” in the best and ethical ways possible.

 Honey bees and beehives do a lot more for us than you might think.
 Yes, they make honey, but they also pollinate crops that produce almonds, strawberries, and alfalfa for dairy cows.
 Unlike a certain other insect (looking at you, wasps!) that can look similar but does little to contribute and are actually pests, honeybees are an essential part of our agriculture.
-Which is why it’s a bit disheartening that the state of California considers bees a pest and grounds for extermination when a tenant complains of an infestation.
+Which is why it is a bit disheartening that the state of California would consider a bee a pest and grounds for extermination.

-This isn’t to say these complaints aren’t valid; despite all the benefits bees provide us, they can be extremely dangerous, especially when cycling through aggression phases common during late summer/early fall when the weather is hot and humid.
+This is not to say these complaints are not valid; despite all the benefits bees provide us, they can be extremely dangerous.
+This is especially true when they cycle through aggression phases.
+These phases are common during late summer/early fall when the weather is hot and humid.
 In the worst case, a tenant can potentially face fatal conditions due to allergic reactions to a bee sting.
 As such, the first reaction is to immediately call your regular pest control company.

 This has its problems: